geodynamics/citcoms/README.md

     - Di is typically defined at the surface, using surface values of alpha, cp, and g
     - a depth-dependent scaling (typically between 0 and 1) is introduced to scale Di
     - this scales Di in the energy equation, i.e. the adiabatic, viscous, and latent heating terms
-    - useful to avoid intense shear heating, e.g. when surface velocity bcs are imposed
+    - useful to avoid intense shear heating near the surface and hence avoid artefacts when using data assimilation
 2. Therefore, an extra column is added to the ```refstate_file```:
     - [column 1] rho
     - [column 2] gravity